 Uzbekistan has a reputation for being cheap, and I am happy to say it is still cheap in 2019!
 I am not a budget backpacker and my partner and I travel with a higher disposable income, so even after booking nice accomodation in Bukhara and Tashkent, booking taxis through our hotels for a higher price, eating at nice restaurants, we came out under budget.
 On average we spent about 30 Euro a day for two people, not including our accommodation.

 9. Tourists Pay More

 Most entrances to tourist attractions and museums have two prices.
 There is a tourist price and a local price.
 As a tourist, you should expect to pay more than locals.
-Personally I LOVE this, as it allows locals to visit their own sites.
-As a visitor, I should be happy to pay a higher wage in order to ensure these sites are maintained.
+Personally, I LOVE this, as it allows locals to visit their own sites.
+As a visitor, you should be happy to pay a higher wage in order to ensure these sites are maintained.

 10. Local Tourism

 We encountered very few tourists while traveling Uzbekistan.
 In fact, most of the people we saw appreciating the museums, and sights were locals traveling through their home country.
 After that, most of the tourism came from the surrounding countries traveling visa free.
 So, we also encountered a lot of Georgians, Russians, Kazakhs.
 We ran into very few English speaking tourists, but we did meet a few people from Germany, France, Japan, Korea, and China.

 We came across an old madrasa complex in Samarkand that was technically closed for the night.
 The security guard stood outside telling a few people it was closed.
 When we walked up we pointed to the pricing list and offered to pay the entrance fee.
 He took our som and let us in.
 Money seems to talk, so if you’re willing to pay to get in and there is still security, see if you can weasel your way in.